Varun-P-Sharma/DataScienceClass/ip_3_ModelSpecification.md

 *β*<sub>*i*\[*j*\]</sub> ~ Normal(*μ*<sub>*β*</sub>, ???)

+Now, I'm not sure how these sigmas work since the random slopes and intercepts are correlated...

+### Formulation 3

-Now, I'm not sure how these sigma's work since the random slopes and intercepts are correlated... \#\#\# Formulation 3 Instead of doing NB, can I have an observation-level random effect which accounts for dispersion?
+Instead of doing NB, can I have an observation-level random effect which accounts for dispersion?

 *y*<sub>*i**j*</sub> ~ NB(*μ*<sub>*i*</sub>, *p*)